Eurasian Steppe: Fauna

 The primary domesticated animals raised were sheep and goats with fewer cattle than one might expect.
 Camels were used in the drier areas for transport as far west as Astrakhan.
 There were some yaks along the edge of Tibet.
 The horse was used for transportation and warfare.
 The horse was first domesticated on the Pontic–Caspian or Kazakh steppe sometime before 3000 BC, but it took a long time for mounted archery to develop and the process is not fully understood.
 The stirrup does not seem to have been completely developed until 300 AD (see Stirrup, Saddle, Composite bow, Domestication of the horse and related articles).

+Flora

+The steppe is dominated by shrubs and grasses, with only a small amount of trees.
+The grass communities are primarily C3 and C4 grasses.
+Common genera include Stipa and Festuca.
+Grasses from the Stipa genus include needlegrass (Stipa krylovii), Stipa korshinskyi, and lessing feather grass (Stipa lessingiana).
+In addition to grasses, two species of sagebrush or wormwood, Artemisia austriaca and Artemisia nitrosa, are commonly found throughout the steppe.